-Young Audiences Arts for Learning Week is an annual advocacy and awareness initiative when the Young Audiences Arts for Learning Network works collectively to shine a light on the importance of the arts within education.
+National Young Audiences Arts for Learning Week (YA Week) is an annual advocacy and awareness initiative when the National Young Audiences Arts for Learning Network (YA Network) works collectively to shine a light on the importance of the arts within a well-rounded education.

-- Join the #YAweek conversation and tell your followers why the arts are a vital part of education in YOUR community
+Join the conversation and tell your followers why the arts are a vital part of a well-rounded education in YOUR community.

 ABOUT YA WEEK